tildearrow/kwin-lowlatency/README.md

 # \*noises\*

 ...wha?
-KWin-lowlatency 5.22?!
+KWin-lowlatency 5.22/5.23?!

-# COMING SOON
+# ALMOST THERE

-or maybe not...
+unredirection is almost done!!!

 ## notice

 KWin-lowlatency 5.22 isn't ready yet, and even though it is mostly pointless, unredirection is one reason why is it still a thing...

-do not attempt to compile this yet. it doesn't have any features.
+do not attempt to compile this yet. it's in test stage.